SanthoshS0305/Re-Write-App/QUICKSTART.md

 # Check if MongoDB is running
 sudo systemctl status mongod

-# If not, start it
+# Start it if needed
 sudo systemctl start mongod
 ```